starboi001/starboi001/README.md

 - ⚡ Fun fact: ...
 -->
-I work as a front-end developer with CMS skills(Wordpress, Wix) Since 2020 I've been living and breathing web development and creating modern and user friendly interfaces
+I work as a front-end developer with CMS skills(Wordpress, Wix) Since 2020 I've been living and breathing web development and creating modern and user friendly interfaces.